FormatArc YAML syntax validator showing line-numbered errors in the browserFormatArc YAML syntax validator showing line-numbered errors in the browser

 • Static site generators (Hugo, Jekyll, Eleventy)

 This guide walks through every part of the YAML syntax you will actually use, with examples and a list of the mistakes that catch beginners most often.
-If you want to compare YAML to JSON directly, see YAML vs JSON: Key Differences.
+If you want to compare YAML to JSON directly, see YAML vs JSON: Key Differences, or read the step-by-step How to Convert YAML to JSON.

 The three building blocks